apify/actor-whitepaper/README.md

 // Actor will finish with 'SUCCEEDED' status await Actor.exit('Succeeded, crawled 50 pages');

+// Exit right away without calling `exit` handlers at all await Actor.exit('Done right now', { timeoutSecs: 0 });

-// Actor will finish with 'FAILED' status, not waiting for the `exit` handlers to finish
-await Actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1, timeoutSecs: 0 });
+// Actor will finish with 'FAILED' status await Actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1 });

-// ...which is equivalent to (a syntactic sugar): await Actor.fail('Could not finish the crawl, try increasing memory');
+// ... or nicer way using this syntactic sugar: await Actor.fail('Could not finish the crawl, try increasing memory');

 // Register a handler to be called on exit.
-// Note that
-Actor.on('exit', ({ statusMessage, exitCode }) => {
+// Note that the handler has `timeoutSecs` to finish its job Actor.on('exit', ({ statusMessage, exitCode, timeoutSecs }) => {
     // Perform cleanup...
 })
 ```